 \section{Conclusion}

-We have proposed a new hyperbolic update step that can be combined with any first-order optimizer and that improves generalization of dense and sparse training.
-Our algorithm HAM (Hyperbolic Aware Minimization) mitigates the vanishing artificial learning rate of the pointwise overparameterization $m\odot w$ used in recent sparsification methods, while inducing a similar implicit bias.
-Due to discretization, it is more suitable to control the strength and shape of the bias\textemdash and with this improve generalization, especially for dense-to-sparse training.
-The main mechanisms how HAM achieves this are a mild implicit bias towards sparsity and an acceleration of learning that promotes parameter sign flips.
+We propose a new hyperbolic update step that can be combined with any first-order optimizer and that improves generalization of dense and sparse training, making it suitable as a general purpose optimizer.
+Our algorithm HAM (Hyperbolic Aware Minimization) mitigates the vanishing inverse metric of the pointwise overparameterization $\bm m\odot \bm w$ used in recent sparsification methods, while inducing a similar implicit bias.
+Due to discretization, it is more suitable to control the strength and shape of the bias\textemdash and accordingly improve generalization in general, especially for dense-to-sparse training.
+The main mechanisms how HAM achieves this are an implicit bias towards sparsity and an acceleration of learning that promotes parameter sign flips.
 It remains an interesting open question if different mirror maps could create better task and optimizer-specific awareness.
-For example, for some tasks one might want to take into account the data structure; for the optimizer, it might be the momentum or normalization.
-This could lead to more algorithmic advances to improve generalization via implicit bias control, and to new theory for understanding the success of deep learning algorithms.
-In particular, optimizers with implicit biases that emulate the positive effects of overparameterization, without explicitly requiring huge models, may represent an important leap in reducing the high computational costs associated with deep learning.
+For example, for some tasks one might want to take into account robustness; for the optimizer, it might be the momentum or normalization.
+This could lead to more algorithmic advances to improve generalization via implicit bias control and to new theory for understanding the success of deep learning algorithms.
+In particular, optimizers with implicit biases that emulate the positive effects of other types of overparameterization, without explicitly requiring huge models, may represent an important leap in reducing the high computational costs associated with deep learning.